2021 Evros floods

 During the period of 12 January and February 2021, the rivers Erythropotamos (Greek: Ερυθροπόταμος) and Evros (Greek: Έβρος) also known as Maritsa (Bulgarian: Марица, Turkish: Meriç) overflowed twice because of heavy rainstorms resulting in severe floods of the areas around the rivers, that led to 1 death and serious damages to private and public property.
 The floods were described by the media and residents as "one of the biggest disasters the area has ever faced".

 Residents of the area were forced to abandon their cars and homes because of the rising, powerful floodwaters.
 The residents of the southern area of the village Polia were forced to evacuate because of a broken embankment in the area, and were taken by a bus to a hotel in Didymoteicho temporarily, to prevent injuries and deaths.

 Weather events

 In early January, right after the Epiphany, it started raining for days.
 Not all areas were affected.
-In January 10 though, a large area of Thrace was affected by heavy and long rainfall. Τhe village of Mikro Dereio and the rivers starting to overflow on 12 January.
+On January 10 though, a large area of Thrace was affected by heavy and long rainfall. Τhe village of Mikro Dereio and the rivers starting to overflow on 12 January.
 The city of Alexandroupoli had a precipitation of 408mm while the village of Metaxades had a precipitation of 203mm in January 2021.

 After the rainfall the temperature remained below freezing, causing some of the flooded areas not to dry.
 With the temperatures being cold for days, a heavy snowstorm started in the area.

 A few days later, after the snow started to melt, a new heavy rainfall started in the region of Evros on 1 February 2021, triggering aggravated floods in the areas of Soufli and Alexandroupoli.